- TOURS & TRIPS

 If you ever cross on by the Street Primaverii, 15, You can recognize it immediately by its odd and curious image, disproportional with any building around it.
 The construction is intended as an incubator for visual culture, both a platform for rethinking recent Romanian art and a panorama of the local art scene of the past decades.

-The second element that surprises the viewer beside the visual aspect is the sound.
-Yes, the building has its own sound!
-Before you approach the entrance you will hear a sound of a horse moaning and galloping.
-The sound work called "Ecvestra" (2016) belongs to the artists Alexandru Papuc and Cristian Macovei and is intended to impose the sound in front of the image.
-In reality, the sound effect pushes you to enter a world of wonders and creativity.
+The second element that surprises the viewer besides the visual aspect is the sound.
+Yes, the building has its sound!
+Before you approach the entrance, you will hear a horse moaning and galloping.
+The sound work "Ecvestra" (2016) belongs to the artists Alexandru Papuc and Cristian Macovei and is intended to impose the sound in front of the image.
+The sound effect pushes you into a world of wonders and creativity.
 You can even enjoy a cup of coffee while discovering modern Romanian art.

 The inside of the building is designed to defy visitors' ideas and stereotypes about museums.
 Instead of neutral, white cube spaces, the structure is comprised of a maze of corridors and rooms, clearings and halls, all designed to stimulate and enhance visitors' intimacy with works of art.
 In other words, a museum is a place where the visitor is able to consume in an intimate environment, all the visual information inside.